CarloLucibello/Tsunami.jl/README.md

 while removing the boilerplate.

-Tsunami  is built on top of [Flux.jl](https://github.com/FluxML/Flux.jl) and it is heavily inspired by [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
+Tsunami  is built on top of [Flux.jl](https://github.com/FluxML/Flux.jl) and it is heavily inspired by [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/) (although [LightningAI](https://www.pytorchlightning.ai/index.html) is not involved in this project).

 ## Installation